icdocsoc/ichack/documentation/Tech Stack/Hono.md

 ## Why not Elysia?

 Elysia is also a great choice, but it is one person (@SaltyAom) building the entire thing.
 It is great but it got issues and tons of them on github that aren't being attended to.
+Plus the framework [does not follow SemVer](https://github.com/elysiajs/elysia/issues/720) and it is difficult to maintain even after v1 release.

 ## Why not Express?